stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 Data organization is the foundation of your research project.
 It can make it easier or harder to work with your data throughout your analysis, so it is worth considering when you are doing your data entry or setting up your experiment.
 Your future self might not agree with your present self on the data input format.

 ## Early metadata
 Another thing to consider is to adapt to metadata standards early in the data entry phase.
 Adopting an early metadata standard and sticking to it, will make later phases much easier.
-A dataset pre-adapted to publication will be the source of far less headache than a non-adapted.
+A dataset pre-adapted to publication will be the source of far less headache than a non-adapted. <!-- adapt or adopt? both are used, is this intentionally?
+Also, it is not the metadata standard that is early, but rather the process of using it -->

 > ### Note
 > The best layouts/formats (as well as software and